PanAm Post: Coverage of Venezuelan opposition

 In mid-2019, PanAm Post editor-in-chief Orlando Avendaño published investigative articles that alleged the involvement of Venezuelan politicians in corruption.
 On June 15, Avendaño authored an investigative report that claimed that the disputed acting president of Venezuela, Juan Guaidó, had improperly used humanitarian aid funds to maintain military officials who deserted to Cúcuta during the 2019 Venezuelan presidential crisis.
 Then on August 23, Avendaño published an article that asserted that opposition politician Henry Ramos Allup had participated in a corruption scheme involving the state oil company PDVSA.
 Ramos's Democratic Action party responded by categorically denying the claims and accusing the PanAm Post of defamation.
 In a letter, party officials alleged that Ramos was the target of a defamation campaign as a result of his "strong and unwavering support" for Juan Guaidó.

-In response to accusations of biased coverage of Venezuelan opposition politicians, the PanAm Post staff published an editorial three days later defending the veracity of their reporting and decision to criticize certain opposition politicians.
-The editorial also acknowledged their ideological affinity for the views of Diego Arria, Antonio Ledezma, and María Corina Machado, calling them "representatives of a true opposition."
-Editor-in-chief Orlando Avendaño later asserted that their endorsement of María Corina Machado's political views was a matter of personal conviction and not related to Machado's familial ties with the PanAm Post's owner, Luis Henrique Ball, who is Machado's third cousin.
+The PanAm Post staff published an editorial defending the veracity of their reporting and decision to criticize certain opposition politicians.
+The editorial also acknowledged their ideological affinity for the views of Diego Arria, Antonio Ledezma, and María Corina Machado, calling them "representatives of a true opposition".